meghanvl/ETL/README.md

 We transformed the data we scraped using SQL, Pandas, Jupyter Notebook, Beautiful Soup and SQLAlchemy.

 **Load:**
-We loaded the data using MongoDB and Postgres.
+We then loaded the data using Postgres.